 Configure Emergency Debris Management

-Emergency Debris Management can be used to expedite initial debris clearance, assess volume, and monitor the removal of disaster debris accumulated on roads, right-of-ways, and public facilities.
+Emergency Debris Management can be used to expedite initial debris clearance, assess volume, and monitor the removal of disaster debris accumulated on roads, rights-of-way, and public facilities.

-In this topic, you will learn how to configure the Emergency Debris Management solution to meet specific needs in your organization.
+In this topic, you'll learn how to configure the Emergency Debris Management solution to meet specific needs in your organization.

 Load data from a shapefile or file geodatabase